-Esophagectomy - minimally invasiveMinimally invasive esophagectomy; Robotic esophagectomy; Removal of the esophagus- minimally invasive; Achalasia - esophagectomy; Barrett esophagus - esophagectomy; Esophageal cancer - esophagectomy - laparoscopic; Cancer of the esophagus -esophagectomy - laparoscopic
+Esophagectomy - minimally invasiveMinimally invasive esophagectomy; Robotic esophagectomy; Removal of the esophagus - minimally invasive; Achalasia - esophagectomy; Barrett esophagus - esophagectomy; Esophageal cancer - esophagectomy - laparoscopic; Cancer of the esophagus -esophagectomy - laparoscopic

-- Thesurgeon will make three to four small cuts in your upper belly, chest, or lower neck.
-These cuts will be less than ½-inch long.
+- The surgeon makes three to four small cuts in your upper belly, chest, or lower neck.
+These cuts are about 1-inch (2.5 centimeters) long.

-- The surgeon will place a feeding tube in your small intestine so that you can be fed while you are recovering from the surgery.
+- A feeding tube is placed in your small intestine so that you can be fed while you are recovering from surgery.

 Why the Procedure Is Performed